nikhil-31/monitoring-dashboards/README.md

 *TODO:* We want to create an SLO guaranteeing that our application has a 99.95% uptime per month.
 Name four SLIs that you would use to measure the success of this SLO.

-SLI or Service Level Indicators are measurable indicators of how the application/website is faring compared to the promise of the organization to its customers and stakeholders.
-This promise is also known as SLOs or Service level Objectives

-An example SLI for monthly uptime is the rate of the 20x or 30x (valid requests) responses of the website in a total incoming requests per month.

-Another example is the request response time for the given request to be served.

 ## Building KPIs for our plan
-*TODO*: Now that we have our SLIs and SLOs, create a list of 2-3 KPIs to accurately measure these metrics as well as a description of why those KPIs were chosen.
-We will make a dashboard for this, but first write them down here.

-1. The average 20x or 30x responses of the web application for the month of MAR 2023 is 97.99%
-2. It took an average of 700ms for incoming requests to be served for the month of MAR 2023
-3. 1.5% of the total incoming requests had 50x responses for the month of MAR 2023
-4. The average CPU usage of the web application fo the month of MAR 2023 is 50%
-5. The list api request took 2 seconds to be returned in MAR 2023

 ## Final Dashboard
 *TODO*: Create a Dashboard containing graphs that capture all the metrics of your KPIs and adequately representing